didof/react-ts-module-template/README.md

 ### Usage

 Personally, I prefer to fork this repo to create a new library.
 Then I import it via a [simlink](https://docs.npmjs.com/cli/v6/commands/npm-link) in a suitable react typescript environment/nextjs environment.
+Here I can import it and test it manually.

 ### Currently supports
 * production of bundles in two different JavaScript module formats